mglerner/IntroductoryPhysics/README.md

 [form](https://mglerner.github.io/pages/nonnewtonian-scientists.html),
 and enter the resulting information into the assignment on Moodle.

-> Choose one that's already done, check it for plagiarism, find at least one new image or fact, place it in the new textbook.
-For extra credit, do a new scientist.
+> TLDR: Choose one that's already done, check it for plagiarism, find at least one new image or fact, place it in the new textbook.
+For extra credit, do a second new scientist.
 Use MLA.

 Here's the current version, which obviously needs more scientists